The biggest money mistake Uber Eats drivers make is to not write off car expenses on their taxes.

 In this article, we'll discuss:

-- You CAN claim your car and take the standard deduction.
+- How you CAN claim your car expenses even when taking the standard tax deduction.

 - Two ways to claim your car expenses on your taxes